 Daniel Spoerri designed the restrooms for Luna Luna.
-He created a Classical façade that included large piles of fake, steaming excrement on columns.
+He created an anti-fascist work with a façade referencing Nazi architect Albert Speer's Reich Chancellery, featuring fake, steaming piles of excrement on columns.
 Inside, he constructed a 3-D installation that featured objects left at a table following a meal.

 Façade and sculptures for restrooms